NotYourSyn/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+// Closure is used in the Console.log of the child function, you can tell because is invoking a variable from the outer function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+// Dan is always the same in dansRoll, and the number he rolls is random, we could change the name of who is rolling.

 c.
 What is the lexical scope of `newRoll`?

+// The lexical scope of newRoll is personalDice where it has access to its variables

 ### Task 3 - Stretch Goals